 where $\rho_t(x) = \rho(t,x)$.

-Although the convergence at the continuous time level is promising, numerical analysis of the particle trajectory in the discrete Langevin dynamics reveals a bias and a dependence on the dimensionality of the problem.
+Although the continuous-time convergence is well understood, a numerical analysis of the particle trajectories arising from the discretized Langevin scheme shows that the method induces a systematic bias and has a dependence on the dimensionality of the problem.
 This issue arises due to the evolution of Brownian motions in approximating Langevin dynamics, which can slow down convergence in high-dimensional sampling problems, as its variance is proportional to the dimension.
 More details will be provided in the next subsection.

 Given these difficulties, in this work, we instead consider a probability flow ODE, where the diffusion is generated by the score function: